Energy

 Potential energy

-It is the energy that an object has due to its position in a gravitational field [1].
+It is the energy that has an object due to its position in a gravitational field [1].

 _images/electric-energia-presa-aldeadavila.jpg